RealDeuce/bfrd-obsidian/Character Classes/Rogue.md

 At 6th level, choose two more of your proficiencies (any combination of skills or tools) to gain this benefit.
 # Sneak Attack
 *1st-Level Rogue Feature*
 You know how to strike subtly and exploit a foe’s distraction.
-Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+Once per your turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
 The weapon you use must have the Finesse property or be a ranged weapon.

 You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.